ugurcancaykara/aws-lambda-fullstack/README.md

 ## Background

 I have been interested with pulumi and wanted to test it for a while :) So this is also an attempt to test pulumi for IaC practices.
-I just don't want to make up and running IaC but I want to make research and focus on is it really applicable at large scale?, is it mature enough to use?
+I just don't want to have an up and running IaC but I wanted to make some research and focus on is it really applicable at large scale?, is it mature enough to use?

 To answer those questions, I wanted to make a [workshop](https://github.com/ugurcancaykara/pulumi-workshop).
 It will cover all the topics that are important for IaC best practices and how you can make those happen with `pulumi`.